Pearl Harbor National Memorial

 Pearl Harbor National Memorial is a fee-free site, and the National Park Service does not charge for programs or for entrance fees.

-There are many ways to access Pearl Harbor National Memorial: via public transportation, taxi, rental car, or with one of the many commercial transportation companies permitted by the National Park Service that provide services for a fee.
 With a limited number of tickets available online each day, reservations can fill quickly.
-Reservations may be made up to 7 days in advance.
+Reservations may be made up to 8 weeks (56 days) in advance.
 All tickets reserved for the USS Arizona Memorial program are final.
 There are no refunds for the $1.00 reservation fee under any circumstances.

 Boat trips to the USS Arizona Memorial may be cancelled or modified due to boat mechanical issues, high winds, and other safety concerns.